magmagcup/somequiz/question.md

 ~~~

 ## 4. Print individual student
-Create second page menu inside choice "P" which have the following function.
+Creating second page menu inside choice "P" which have the following function.
-* Print individual student from id number
+: Print individual student from id number
-* Print all student inside
+: Print all student inside
 ~~~
 Welcome to program((A)dd/(Q)uit/(P)rint): P
 (I)d / (A)ll: I